tricinel/frontwerk/README.md

     "test": "frontwerk test --no-watch",
     "test:watch": "frontwerk test",
     "build": "frontwerk build",
-    "format": "frontwerk prettier"
+    "format": "frontwerk format"
   }
 }
 ```

 ## Overriding the configuration

-Although it works out of the box, **frontwerk** allows you to specify your own
+Although it works out of the box, Frontwerk allows you to specify your own
 config for the various scripts, either by extending the config provided or just
-by using your own, depending on the script. **frontwerk** respects the
+by using your own, depending on the script.
+Frontwerk respects the
-convention used by each of its underlying tools (eslint, stylelint, flow, etc.).
+convention used by each of its underlying tools (eslint, stylelint, etc.).
 Basically, if it's possible with that tool, it's possible with frontwerk.

 **Example with ESLint**